Summer Undergraduate Research Program

 - 20 points – Description of research/creative activities that student will participate in

-- 35 points – Student mentoring/training plan
+- 35 points – Student mentoring/training plan to gain new skills

 - 10 points – Use of funds